10 Best Life Insurance Companies in Tennessee

 According to the Centers for Disease Control and Prevention (CDC), the average life expectancy in Tennessee is approximately 73.8 years which is significantly lower than the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in Tennessee have been cancer, heart disease, and homicide.
 The homicide rate in Tennessee is about 11.5 homicides per 100,000 residents, which is higher than the national average of 7.5.

 According to the U.S. Bureau of Labor Statistics, in Tennessee, the 90th percentile earnings is currently $81,220.
 The median income in the state is approximately $37,700.
-Most financial advisors recommend acquiring a life insurance policy that safeguards your loved ones for between 10X and 20X your yearly earnings.
+Most financial advisors recommend acquiring a life insurance policy that safeguards your loved ones for between 10X and 20X your annual earnings.
 In Tennessee, this amounts to around $812,200 – $1,624,400 for most individuals.

 Show Me Life Insurance Companies